CyberDogFK/currency-rate-service/README.md

 2. Create database in PostgreSQL, recommend name `currency_rate`
 3. Application uses environment variables to store properties for application So, please, create `.evn-local` file in root directory, following by example from `.env-example` and add DB properties there </br>
-Then run: </br>`export $(cat .env-local | xargs)`</br> to add properties to environment. </br> You can skip test variables.
-4. Use in command line, from directory.
+4. Use in command line.
 ```
-./mvnw clean package
-./mvnw spring-boot:run
+./script/local_start.sh
 ```
 5. Application by default uses 8085 port, send request: `curl localhost:8085/currency-rates`